-- @ Hindi/Malayalam/ French/ Sanskrit 22HIN/MLM/FRN/SAN101 404 - \$ For those students who opt NCC under Co-curricular activities will be studying the prescribed syllabi of the UGC which will include Theory, Practical & Camp components.
-Such students who qualify the prescribed requirements will earn an additional 24 credits - No End-of-Semester Examinations.
-Only Continuous Internal Assessment (CIA) - - No Continuous Internal Assessment (CIA).
-Only End-of-Semester Examinations (ESE) - Case study: Report- 35 marks, Viva voce-15 marks; Internal- 50 marks - The students shall undergo an Internship training /field work for a minimum period of 2 weeks at the end of the fourth semester during summer vacation and submit the report in the fifth semester.
+- @ Hindi/Malayalam/ French/ Sanskrit 23HIN/MLM/FRN/SAN101 404 - @@ End semester examination will be conducted for 50 marks and the marks will be converted to 25 marks. - ## Naan Mudhalvan Course: End of semester will be assessed by Industry for 25 marks and CIA will be done by the course teacher - ### The course can be opted to suit the skill set requirement of the core domain from the courses provided by the Bharathiar University and the same may be intimated to the COE during the beginning of that particular semester. - \$ For those students who opt NCC under Co-curricular activities will be studying the prescribed syllabi of the UGC which will include Theory, Practical & Camp components.
+Such students who qualify the prescribed requirements will earn an additional 24 credits - \ No End-of-Semester Examinations.
+Only Continuous Internal Assessment (CIA) - \\- No Continuous Internal Assessment (CIA).
+Only End-of-Semester Examinations (ESE) - \\\ Case study: Report- 35 marks, Viva voce-15 marks; Internal- 50 marks

+\\\\ The students shall undergo an Internship training /field work for a minimum period of 2 weeks at the end of the fourth semester during summer vacation and submit the report in the fifth semester.
 The report will be evaluated for 100 marks along with the internal viva voce by the respective faculty.
 According to their marks, the grades will be awarded as given below.

-Not to be included in faculty workload
+# Not to be included in faculty workload

 Grade

-85 - 100 0
+85 - 100 О

 70 - 84 D

 60 - 69 A

 50 - 59 В

 40 - 49 С

 < 40 U (Reappear)